browserengineering/book/book/animations.md

 The compositing algorithm we implemented works great in many cases.
 Unfortunately, it doesn't work correctly for display list commands that *overlap* each other.
-Let me explain with an example.
+Let me explain why with an example.

 Consider a light blue square overlapped by a light green one, with a white background behind them: